If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Wobbling is the other factor you should address to prevent cross comb.
 Make sure that your beehives are resting on stable and sturdy platforms.
 The legs of your hive stand should be inspected for strength every once in a while to ascertain its strength.
 If you notice any problems, make the necessary adjustments, changes or repairs to restore the sturdiness of the stand.
 Suspended top bar hives in windy areas may have no defense against wobbling.
-A windbreak is recommended so that the beehive does not swing too much in the wind and influence honey bees to build cross comb.
+A windbreak is recommended so that the beehive does not swing too much in the wind and influences honeybees to build cross comb.

 Remove Queen Cell Remnants

 The remnants of queen cells that can cause cross comb to be built should be removed from the beehive.
 As soon as queen bees emerge from the cells, cut out the queen cells from honeycomb.
-This is especially important for the queen cells that are on the flat surface of honeycomb that faces other adjacent honeycomb.
+This is especially important for the queen cells that are on the flat surface of honeycomb that faces another adjacent honeycomb.

 Use the Standardized Equipment

 The right equipment and parts of beehives should be used in beekeeping.
 The measurements of beehive parts should be very strictly adhered to.
 Errors that result in smaller or larger measurements affect how bees use the space in the beehive.
 If you have smaller space left than bee space, they will seal it with propolis, and if you have excess space they will build comb.
 In a beehive box or cavity as in the top bar hive, excess space will mean improper spacing of frames and top bars.
-The end result will be comb that is built along the wrong planes, or joined in some places using cross comb.
+The end result will be comb that is built along the wrong planes or joined in some places using cross comb.

 Regular Hive Inspections

 Frequent monitoring for cross comb is your best bet against it.
 You are able to notice it in its early stages before it becomes a big problem.
 Look out for cross comb during hive inspections and remember to monitor all the factors that can cause cross comb to be built in the beehive.
-You have the options of correcting cross comb when you notice it early, or removing it altogether.
+You have the option of correcting cross comb when you notice it early or removing it altogether.